- The Associate in Arts degree (A.A.) represents the first two years of study for students who plan to pursue a Bachelor of Arts degree.

 - Possess a minimum 2.0 ("C") average in the combined grade point average of all College of DuPage courses numbered 1000 and above and all courses accepted for transfer from other institutions.

-- Complete a minimum of 20 applicable credits toward a degree at College of DuPage, with the final 10 credits at the College.
+- Complete a minimum of 20 applicable credits toward a degree at College of DuPage.

 - File an Application for Degree or Certificate completion no sooner that one semester before the anticipated completion date.
 Run a degree audit online to check the progress towards a degree.